SantiM01/Senior-Project/new_model_comparison.md

 This histogram shows the distribution of Mean Absolute Error for the Dummy Model.
 Most of the predictions had low errors between 0 and 3, but there’s still a noticeable tail with a few higher errors up to around 10.
 While the Dummy Model is simple and provides a baseline, it's clear that more advanced models consistently do better.
 Overall, the Dummy Model’s performance is decent for comparison but not ideal for real predictions.

 ![rush_hist_mae_linear_auto](https://github.com/user-attachments/assets/7f4a75b3-dbcb-4cf0-b3bd-b561ec7f5c43)
+This histogram shows the distribution of Mean Absolute Error for the Linear Regression model.
+Most of the predictions fall within the 0 to 3 range, showing good overall performance.
+However, there are a few outliers with much larger errors, which highlight that Linear Regression occasionally struggles with certain cases.
+Even with some misses, it generally performs better than the Dummy Model.

 ![rush_hist_mae_rand_for_auto](https://github.com/user-attachments/assets/63e24dd2-5222-4890-bfd0-63fbf7cede1f)